 Morgantown stands on the site of the famous Decker’s Creek Massacre which occurred back in 1759.

-A total of eight settlers were brutally slaughtered by Delaware Indians in approximately the centre of what is no the city of Morgantown and home to West Virginia University.
+A total of eight settlers were brutally slaughtered by Delaware Indians in approximately the center of what is now the city of Morgantown and home to West Virginia University.

 With so much blood staining the land, it is no surprise that there are literally spirits wandering the streets of Morgantown.

-The University in particular seems to attract plenty of paranormal activity with many of its building reported to be haunted.
+The University in particular seems to attract plenty of paranormal activity with many of its buildings reported to be haunted.

 Blennerhassett Hotel in Parkersburg is one of the most haunted buildings in West Virginia.

 The Queen Anne-style building is reportedly haunted by William Chancellor who was responsible for building the property in the late 1800s.

 Guests staying at the hotel have claimed to encounter the ghosts of children playing in the hallways and others say that they have seen a man dressed in a tuxedo in the mirrors.